retr0h/fingerme/README.md

 ## TODO

-Reimplement the fingerd server to better learn golang.
+* Reimplement the fingerd server to better learn golang.
+* Create the fingerd user with known UID in Dockerfile.

 ## License